|Peripatus Home Page Evolution||Updated: 14-Dec-2018|

 Evolution is an evidence-based scientific theory which has been probed and tested – not to say attacked – methodically and determinedly for 150 years.
 It has always been vindicated.
 Even if we do not yet have every answer to every question, it provides the theoretical underpinning to technologies as diverse as petroleum exploration and epidemiology.
 It is demonstrably and spectacularly successful.

 Nevertheless, it is rejected by a group of people we can call ‘creationists’.
 These people rarely have any training in science, and, commonly, little education at all.
-Instead of evolution, they prefer narrow variations on an unfalsifiable hypothesis which is thousands of years old, concocted by illiterate nomads, lacks any evidential support whatsoever, and requires a belief in supernatural beings, magic, and the moral defensibility of stoning people to death for a variety of trivial and typically victimless crimes.
+Instead of evolution, they prefer narrow variations on an unfalsifiable hypothesis which is thousands of years old, having originally been concocted by illiterate nomads, is lacking in any evidential support whatsoever, and requires a belief in supernatural beings, magic, and the moral defensibility of stoning people to death for a variety of trivial and typically victimless crimes.

 But that is not the ridiculous thing.
 No.